SAP-samples/ui5-typescript-helloworld/step-by-step.md

-# A Detailed Guide to Create a UI5 TypeScript App From Scratch in Five to Seventeen Steps
+# A Detailed Guide to Creating a UI5 TypeScript App From Scratch in Five to Seventeen Steps

-This guide explains step-by-step and command-by-command how you get to a complete UI5 TypeScript setup from scratch.
+This guide explains step-by-step and command-by-command how you achieve a complete UI5 TypeScript setup from scratch.

 While you can get started faster by using the [Easy-UI5 "ts-app" template](https://github.com/ui5-community/generator-ui5-ts-app) or just copying and modifying the entire Hello World app, this step-by-step guide will help you *understand* every bit and piece of the setup and how the pieces fit together.